loynin/node-chat-app/readme.md

   #### Project Output

   Upon complete running the app, the user will be able to log into the chatting app and start to chat with other users.
-The running version of this app is lived on http://chat.loynin.com
+The running version of this app is lived at http://chat.loynin.com

 ## Structure of Project Files
  #### File Structure
- The structure of the files are divided into two part.
-One is for web server and the other one is for public serve.
+ The structure of the files are divided in to two parts.
+One is for web server and the other is for public hosting.

  - public
       - css